IuliiaBazhutina/Group-project-Christmas-website/README.md

 # Group-project-Christmas-website

-Christmas website will have 3 pages: Christmas website (Home), Recipes, My recipes.
-Home and Recipes and features for them have been implemented.
+Christmas website has 3 pages: Christmas website (Home), Recipes, My recipes.
+All the pages have been implemented.

-On the page Christmas website (index.html) you can see 4 sections:
+On the page Christmas website (index.html) a user can see 4 sections:

 Section 1: Christmas countdown calendar.
 It shows how many days, hours, minutes and seconds until Christmas (December 25th).